UCL-VR/ubiq-website/content/docs/messaging/generating-ids/index.md

 * {{< highlight go >}}p = 1 - exp(-(n^2)/(2*(2^b))){{< /highlight >}}

-As the figure below shows, the probability of collisions depends on the number of objects in the scenario n, as well as the identifier length b (in bits).
+As the figure below shows, the probability of collisions depends on the number of objects in the scenario `n`, as well as the identifier length `b` (in bits).
 In Ubiq, the "scenario" is typically a room.

 There are no rules defining acceptable chances of collisions.
-For example, OAuth 2 specifies a probability of less than 10e-160, which is not achievable even by 128-bit UUIDs.
+For example, OAuth 2 specifies a probability of less than `10e-160`, which is not achievable even by 128-bit UUIDs.

 In the case of a typical Ubiq room, which due to voice chat limitations can support approximately 25 users, a 32 bit value would probably be adequate.
 The concept of a Room in Ubiq can change depending on how it is used however, so Ubiq tries to avoid making assumptions about the potential collision space.
 If rooms were considered to be floating regions, for example, then the number of potential users could be much higher.